Madsfoto/RenameHistogramdiffs/README.md

 ## Usecase ##
-Currently (sept 2017), the program requires a bat file to be run in order to rename files in a directory.
-Curent command: RenameHistogramdiffs input.jpg
+RenameHistogramdiffs
-I am a big believer of the shotgun approach, meaning that in the future I would like to just run RenameHistogramdiffs and it would automatically rename all the files in the current directory.
+I am a big believer of the shotgun approach, meaning that it automatically renames all the files in the current directory.

 ## TODO ##
-Rename all files in the current directory

 If file already exists, rename to output and a increasing integer.